-(1) "In-the-money options" means the difference between the market value of the Company's shares as at the financial year end of March 31, 2021 and the exercise price of the options.
-The last trading price of the Company's shares on the TSXV on March 31, 2021, being the last business day of the Company's financial year, was \$0.11.
+- (1) "In-the-money options" means the difference between the market value of the Company's shares as at the financial year end of March 31, 2024 and the exercise price of the options.
+The last trading price of the Company's shares on the TSXV on March 28, 2024, being the last business day of the Company's financial year, was \$0.055. - (2) Mr. Nelson resigned as a director effective February 16, 2024, and as per the terms of the Company's Option Plan, Mr. Nelson's options expired unexercised on May 16, 2024. - (3) Mr. Howard was appointed to the Board of Director's on March 15, 2024.

-Incentive Plan Awards - Value Vested Or Earned During the Year
+Incentive Plan Awards - Value Vested or Earned During the Year

-The following table summarizes the value of each incentive plan award vested or earned by each director during the financial year ended March 31, 2021:
+The following table summarizes the value of each incentive plan award vested or earned by each director during the financial year ended March 31, 2024: